Western Zambezian grasslands: Topography

 The Western Zambezian grasslands are found in areas of sandy soil north and south of the Barotse Floodplain in eastern Zambia.
 They are characterized by deep, sandy, nutrient-poor soils which are waterlogged during the rainy season, and become very dry during the dry season.
 They are intertwined with the Zambezian Cryptosepalum dry forests ecoregion, which is found on similar soils at slightly higher elevations with better drainage.
 Surrounding ecoregions include the Zambezian flooded grasslands of the Barotse Floodplain, the Angolan miombo woodlands to the northwest, the Central Zambezian miombo woodlands to the northeast and east, and the Zambezian Baikiaea woodlands to the east and south.

 Climate

 The climate of the ecoregion is Oceanic climate, subtropical highland variety (Köppen climate classification (Cwb)).
-This climate hass cool summers and cool, but not cold, winters.
+This climate has cool summers and cool, but not cold, winters.
 It is usually associated with coastal areas in mid-latitudes, but is also experienced at higher altitudes inland.
 Temperatures and precipitation are relatively even throughout the year, with no month averaging below 0 C, and no month averaging above 22 C. Mean precipitation is 800 to 1,000 mm/year.